acm-uiuc/til/_til/unix/open-the-current-command-in-an-editor.md

+---
-# Open The Current Command In An Editor
+title: Open The Current Command In An Editor
+category: unix
+---

 If you are working with a complicated command in the terminal trying to get the arguments just right.
 Such as this `curl`: